 HPIVs are ubiquitous and infect most people during childhood.
 The highest rates of serious HPIV illnesses occur among young children.

 HPIV-1 can cause LRTIs in young infants but is rare in those younger than 1 month.
+However, recently an outbreak of HPIV-3 infection among 6 preterm infants was reported in a neonatal nursery.
 The full burden of HPIV-1 in adults and elderly persons has not been determined, but studies have shown that this virus causes yearly hospitalizations in healthy adults and may play a role in bacterial pneumonias and death in nursing-home residents.

 HPIV-2 accounts for 60% of all infections that develop in children younger than 5 years, with a peak incidence between ages 1 and 2 years.
 Young infants (< 6 months) are particularly vulnerable to infection with HPIV-3.
 Unlike other HPIV infections, 40% of HPIV-3 infections occur in the first year of life.